Administration and Supervision (PhD)

-Faith-based leadership demands leaders with an authentic spirituality grounded in the teachings, tradition, and wisdom of faith.
+Faith-based leadership demands an authentic spiritual grounding in the teachings, tradition, and wisdom of faith.
 In addition, leaders must be well educated, highly creative and innovative, relationally and politically astute, and exceptionally global in thought and action.

 Applicants must meet the general requirements for admission to doctoral study in the Graduate School of Education and these program-specific requirements:

 - A master's degree from an accredited college or university with a major of concentration in an appropriately related area, earning a GPA of 3.5 or better;